B i o g r a p h y

 “BALLET SAVED MY LIFE… AND I WANT TO OFFER THE SAME OPPORTUNITIES TO OTHER YOUNG MEN OF COLOR"

 A former member of Cleveland Ballet, Oakland Ballet, North Carolina Dance Theatre, Nathan Trice Rituals, City Dance Ensemble, Ballet Hispanico, and Ballet X.

-Ja' Malik is also a freelance choreographer based in Harlem New York.
+Ja' Malik is quickly becoming an in-demand choreographer based in Harlem New York.
 So far has created works for North Carolina Dance Theater 2, Oakland Ballet, and CityDance Ensemble of Washington D.C. for which his work “Broken Prayers” was considered a "high point..." and was mentioned as "a choreographer who shows a fine eye" by Pamela Squires of the Washington Post.